GEMCityGirl/ReadabilityStudio/docs/ReadabilityStudioAPI/libraries/Application/SetRightPrintFooter.md

 ::: {.minipage data-latex="{\textwidth}"}
 ## SetRightPrintFooter {-}

-Sets the label to appear in the bottom right corner of printouts.
+Sets the label to appear in the bottom right corner of printouts\index{Printing!headers & footers}.

 ### Syntax {-}